-Owing to the nature of the academy's operations and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trust has an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the academy's financial regulations and normal procurement procedures.
+Owing to the nature of the academy trust and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which trustees have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the AFH and with the trust's financial regulations and normal procurement procedures relating to connected and related party transactions.

-During the year the Academy purchased goods and services from S J Radley, the spouse of the Head Teacher, amounting to £811 (2016 - £1,907).
+During the year the Academy purchased goods and services from S J Radley, the spouse of the Head Teacher, amounting to £96 (2017 - £811).
 No amounts were outstanding at the year end.